We’ve pulled together a short guide detailing some frequently asked questions, plus some tips on how to prepare for a house sit during coronavirus.

 - Check local restrictions before you travel

 Government regulations will vary depending on where you are in the world, and for some, house sitting or travel will not be advised or permitted at the current time.
-So before applying for, or confirming a sit, it is advised to check with your country or local city’s guidelines, as it can be disappointing for all involved if a sit needs to be cancelled at the last minute due to either party not being able to commit.
+Before applying for, or confirming a sit, it is advised to check with your country or local city’s guidelines, as it can be disappointing for all involved if a sit needs to be cancelled at the last minute due to either party not being able to commit.

 Finally, if you develop symptoms or feel unwell at any point before the sit (even if you don’t suspect you have the coronavirus), you should stay at home until you feel fit and healthy.